 Our Flea and Tick Inspection Process

 The Barefoot flea and tick control service always begins with a thorough inspection of your home and property.
-We’re committed to eradicating fleas and ticks from your home, so our licensed and trained technicians take this step seriously and carefully.
-In our inspection process, we determine what species you are dealing with so we can select the appropriate treatment method for eliminating fleas and ticks.
+During the inspection process, our licensed and trained technicians determine where the species are present, allowing us to select the appropriate treatment method for eliminating fleas and ticks.

 The Most Effective Flea, Tick, and Chigger Treatment

-Since we entered the pest control industry in 1996, we’ve placed a high priority on using pesticides sparingly.
+We place a high priority on using pesticides sparingly.
 That means our methods involve more than just spraying your property.
-We address the real reasons fleas, ticks, and chiggers are on your property, and we minimize pesticide persistence in the soil, waterways, and local habitats.
+We address the real reasons fleas, ticks, and chiggers are on your property, and we aim to minimize pesticide persistence in the soil, waterways, and local habitats.

 With our flea, tick, and chigger services, we take advantage of the large service area covered by Barefoot’s mosquito prevention service and add a key ingredient to stop fleas, ticks, and chiggers from establishing themselves on your property.
 Our flea, tick, and chigger prevention service is performed in conjunction with our mosquito control service.
 And it’s surprisingly inexpensive.

-At Barefoot Mosquito Control System, we believe in protecting the environment as much as possible.
-Historically, eliminating fleas and ticks has involved heavy pesticides that are damaging to the Earth.
-However, we feel there should be a way to both protect people and pets from the dangers of ticks, fleas, and chiggers while reducing our impact on the environment.
-The Barefoot Mosquito System combines organic compounds with natural essential oils.
-Our organic solution is made of 99.5% natural products.
+At Barefoot Mosquito , we believe in reducing negative impact to the environment as much as possible.
+We also believe that there should be a way to both protect people and pets from the dangers of ticks, fleas, and chiggers while reducing our impact on the environment.
+The Barefoot Mosquito solution uses 99% natural ingredients in an effort to reduce the usage of the pesticides.

 We apply our solution as a mist, rather than a spray, which means it dries quickly.
 You can get back to your regular outdoor activities almost as soon as we finish up.
 And because our products are water repellent, you’ll enjoy long lasting results that withstand the weather.